A number of political theories sought to “fix everything” but almost never managed to and only momentarily during rare exceptions. Why?

 What if we stopped avoiding peace?
 What if we embraced it instead?
 Taught it to the children with pure conviction, to revere peace and uphold it forever on our honor and with all our might?

-Once Learners rally, the heavens will come to our aid.
+Once Learners rally, the heavens will come to our assistance.

 This is my summary of Learner, begin.